PRICING AND VALUATION:

 |Net Value per Share: $14.50 as of June 30, 2018|

-Shares are, subject to tax credit availability, will be offered to eligible investors starting in September, 2018.
+Shares are, subject to tax credit availability, being offered to eligible investors until June 30th, 2019.

 To subscribe, please contact email@example.com.

 Whenever there is a liquidity event, i.e. an opportunity to sell our investment in a company, the proceeds will first be used to redeem shares for investors wishing to cash in.
 Alternatively, investors may re-invest their proceeds for an additional 30% tax credit on the re-investment.
 For more details on share redemptions and rollovers, [click here].

 To invest in WUTIF, you must be an “accredited” investor or be a business associate or close friend of one of WUTIF’s directors.

 Residents of British Columbia qualify for the 30% refundable tax credits.
 A refundable tax credit means that the Government will refund cash if no taxes are owing.
 Non-resident investors may also buy shares and are encouraged to inquire about how they, too, can benefit from the tax incentives.

 The most important reason to invest in WUTIF is to enjoy an attractive return on investment, regardless of the tax advantages that such an investment may offer.